Today we’re on the hunt for the very best treadmill under £500 on the market in 2021.

 A gym quality treadmill for under £500?

 Lets cut to the chase: this is what we think is the very best treadmill you can get for just South of the £500 mark.
-The Branx Cardio Pro is an absolutely brilliant running machine that offers a comparable size and spec to a gym running machine.
+The Bluefin Fitness Kick 2 is an absolutely brilliant running machine that offers a great way to get in shape and either run or walk at home.
 But why is this one so good?

 Solid design and good size

-After a quick assembly (should take around 15 minutes) the Branx makes a good first impression; it’s a decent looking machine.
+After a quick assembly (should take around 15 minutes due to it being 90% assembled) the Kick 2 makes a good first impression; it’s a decent looking machine.
 More importantly, unlike a lot of treadmills, it’s rock-solid and feels sturdy and comfy to run on.

-The running track is wide and long enough for even tall users and there’s a huge 170kg upper weight limit.
+The running track is wide and long enough for even tall users and there’s an 18% incline.
+The other good thing about this machine is it’s compatible with wireless heart rate sensors.

 Excellent console and display

-Often overlooked, the console on the Branx Cardio Pro is really good.
-It’s a 5.5″ crisp backlit LCD touchscreen.
-A wealth of info is displayed on screen at the same time and I actually prefer this display to a lot of the gym quality ones I’ve worked with and reviewed.
+Often overlooked, the console on the Kick 2 is really good.
+It’s a 5″ crisp backlit LCD screen.
+A wealth of info is displayed on the screen at the same time and I actually prefer this display to a lot of the gym quality ones I’ve worked with and reviewed.

 You can track everything you’d expect: calories, speed, distance and all the basics.
-This machine also works out body fat and has 12 ready-to-go programms to get you in shape.
+This machine also works out body fat and has 16 ready-to-go programs to get you in shape.

 Good for new users or experienced runners

-The Branx Cardio pro is suitable for users looking to do nothing but gentle walking, right up to those looking for endurance runs, high intensity work or just something you can jump on and do your own thing.
+The Kick 2 is suitable for users looking to do nothing but gentle walking, right up to those looking for a challenge, or can just jump on and do your own thing.

-Verdict: A solid, heavy-duty running machine that’s built to last.
+Verdict: A solid, well-made running machine that’s built to last.
 Packed with features and a smooth running experience.
-Great for new or pro runners, this is a superb home treadmill for just under £500.
-There’s too many plus points with the Branx Cardio Pro.
-It’s an easy recommendation and we think you’ll love this machine as much as we do.
+Great for new or more experienced runners, this is a superb home treadmill for just under £500.
+There are too many plus points with the Kick 2.0.
+It’s an easy recommendation and we think you’ll love this machine.

 Robust build, with plenty of power